Breaking the degeneracy of non-canonical quartic inflation by reheating considerations: Non-canonical inflation

 Regarding Eqs. (\ref{eq:fnl}) and (\ref{eq:fnlPlanck}), the value of the $\alpha$ parameter in the non-canonical framework should be $\alpha \leq 130$.

-In Fig. \ref{fig:ns}, using Eq. (\ref{eq:ns4}), the scalar spectral index $n_s$ is plotted as a function of the non-canonical parameter $\alpha$ for various values of the inflationary $e$-fold number.
-The permissible range for the scalar spectral index $n_{s}$ according to Planck 2018 data in 68\% (95\%) CL is depicted in dark (light) blue in the background.
-It can be seen that the scalar spectral index parameter in this model for $N=50$ (solid red curve) cannot be consistent with the Planck observational data.
-Our estimations indicate that for $N=55$, the prediction of the model falls within the 95\% CL for $\alpha\geq 5$ (see the dashed blue line in Fig. \ref{fig:ns}).
-Note that, as the value of $\alpha$ increases, the value of $n_s$ remains almost constant, as depicted in Fig. \ref{fig:ns}.
-If we set $N=60$ (dashed red line), the estimated value for $n_s$ can be consistent with the 68\% and 95\% CL when $\alpha \geq 2$ and $\alpha \geq 10$, respectively.
+In Fig. \ref{fig:ns}, using Eq. (\ref{eq:ns4}), the scalar spectral index $n_{\rm s}$ is plotted as a function of the non-canonical parameter $\alpha$ for various values of the inflationary $e$-fold number.
+The permissible range for the scalar spectral index $n_{\rm s}$ according to Planck 2018 data in 68\% (95\%) CL is depicted in dark (light) blue in the background. \textbf{Our estimations indicate that for $N=55$, the prediction of the model falls within the 95\% CL when $\alpha\geq 5$ (see the solid red line in Fig. \ref{fig:ns}).
+Note that, as the value of $\alpha$ increases, the value of $n_{\rm s}$ remains almost constant, as depicted in Fig. \ref{fig:ns}.
+If we set $N=60$ (dashed black line), the estimated value for $n_{\rm s}$ can be consistent with the 68\% and 95\% CL when $\alpha \geq 2$ and $\alpha \geq 10$, respectively.
 Similar to previous case, the degeneracy of the scalar spectral index with respect to $\alpha$ parameter occurs at higher values of $\alpha$.
 For a larger $e$-fold number, our model aligns with observations at smaller $\alpha$ values.
 However, the degeneracy of model persists at larger $\alpha$ values.
-So making a correct analysis solely based on CMB observations is impossible.
+So making a correct analysis solely based on CMB observations is impossible.}

 In Fig. \ref{fig:r}, using Eq. (\ref{eq:r4}) the tensor-to-scalar ratio $r$ is depicted in terms of $\alpha$ parameter for various duration of inflationary era.
 Furthermore, the allowed area for $r$ at 95\% CL according to the recent data of Planck's measurements (\ref{eq:r95}) is marked in light blue in this figure.
-As depicted in Fig. \ref{fig:r}, for $N=70$, the prediction of the model falls within the allowed region for $\alpha\geq 10$.
+As depicted in Fig. \ref{fig:r}, for $N=65$, the prediction of the model falls within the allowed region for $\alpha\geq 10$.
 Additionally, the cases associated with smaller $N$ can satisfy observational constraints at higher values of $\alpha$, as it can be seen from Fig. \ref{fig:r}.